Spaceage1217/OOP-Notes/lecture3.md

  -  uninitialized references like `String name;` that are not primitive data types will throw an exception when referenced because they unlike primitive data types are not assigned a default value

 ## Exceptions
  - *CHECKED exception* is a type of exception that must be either caught or declared in the method in which it is thrown.
  - *UNCHECKED exception* exceptions under Error and RuntimeException classes.

+## Throws key word.
+  - you can throw an exception with the throw keyword
+  > The keyword lets the programmer at the higher level what the cause of their error is.
+Then the programmer can handle that exception in the way that they want.

+## Try, Catch , Finally
+  - Try block executes first and **tries** to run the code.
+  - Catch block catches what ever exception is thrown.
+After you catch the exception you can decide the way that you will handle it.
+  - Finally block is a block that is used to execute important code such as closing connection, stream etc.
+  > Java finally block is always executed whether exception is handled or not.